duneanalytics/DuneQueryRepo/README.md

 4. Then, run `pull_from_dune.py` to bring in all queries into `/query_{id}.sql` files within the `/queries` folder.
 Directions are below.

 5. Make any changes you need to directly in the repo.
-Any time you push a commit `push_to_dune.py` will run and save your changes into Dune directly.
+Any time you push a commit to MAIN branch, `push_to_dune.py` will save your changes into Dune directly.

 💡: We use the [Dune CRUD API](https://dune.com/docs/api/api-reference/edit-queries/) to manage queries - this does not change how your queries behave in app.